7 garden laws you never knew about

 Fancy felling a tree or lopping off branches to let more light into your garden?
 Check with your local council before you sharpen your axe or chainsaw.
-No matter whose side of the fence that tree resides, if it’s subject to a protection order, you could be letting yourself in for a whole lot of trouble.
+No matter whose side of the fence that tree resides, if it’s subject to a tree preservation order, you could be letting yourself in for a whole lot of trouble.

 You’re responsible for any dangerous trees growing on your land, so if rotting branches fall on next door’s greenhouse, be prepared to dip into your wallet to pay for repairs.
 Better still, give the tree surgeon a ring and get the problem fixed before someone gets hurt.